 710,000 Drops to purchase, must be Level 15+

-The precursor to Cervelo’s P5x, the P5 is a might fast frame on its own, just 4 seconds behind the P5x and Shiv on a lap of Volcano Climb.
+The precursor to Cervelo’s P5x, the P5 is a might fast frame on its own, just 7 seconds behind the P5x in our ~50 minute flat tests.
 As the most affordable TT bike on this short list, with the lowest level unlock, it’s a good buy for any Zwift TT racers.

 What’s the Time Gap?

-The frames above are separated by only 5 seconds on a ~35 minute lap of the Volcano Climb route at 300 watts with a 75kg rider.
-That’s a slim margin–but one TT racers will certainly care about.
+The frames above are separated by only 10 seconds on a ~50 minute test on Tempus Fugit route at 300 watts with a 75kg rider (see stats).
+That may seem like a slim margin, but that’s significant in a TT effort!

-The next fastest frames are 5 seconds behind the P5.
-So the frames above are truly in a group by themselves when it comes to speed on flat/rolling courses.
+The next fastest frame is 4 seconds behind the Ventum One, so the frames above are truly in a group by themselves when it comes to speed on flat courses.

 About TT Frames